SunStarSys/www/content/index.md

 ![SunStar Systems](images/sunstarlogowhole.png)

 Welcome to the new site!
 If you're looking for quality Information Technology services, you've come to the right place.
 Content is evolving rapidly, so check back often!
-FOO

 $$ E = mc^2 $$